ARTIST-Association/ARTIST/docs/generating_scenario.rst

 This configuration defines the following light source properties:

 - The ``light_source_key`` used to identify the light source when loading the ``ARTIST`` scenario.
 - The ``light_source_type`` which defines what type of light source is used.
-In this case it is a ``Sun``.
+In this case, it is a ``Sun``.
 - The ``number_of_rays`` which defines how many rays are sampled from the light source for raytracing.
 - The ``distribution_type`` which models what distribution is used to model the light source.
-In this case we use a normal distribution.
+In this case, we use a normal distribution.
-- The ``mean`` and the ``covariance``, which are the parameters of the previously defined normal distribution used to model the light source.
+- The ``mean`` and the ``covariance`` which are the parameters of the previously defined normal distribution used to model the light source.

-Since our scenario only contains one light source but ``ARTIST`` scenario are designed to load multiple light sources, we have to wrap our light source in a list and create a ``LightSourceListConfig`` object.
+Since our scenario only contains one light source but ``ARTIST`` scenarios are designed to load multiple light sources, we have to wrap our light source in a list and create a ``LightSourceListConfig`` object:

 .. code-block::